donkoralle/Lecture_Scientific_Method_Analysis/el2_review_seminarpaper.md

     Direct quotes should only be used when the exact wording is essential, for example when definitions or very specific formulations are required.
 -   **Reasonable quantity of direct quotes**\
     Excessive quoting can weaken the author’s own argument, so quotes should be used sparingly.
--   **Appropriate use of indirect quotations / paraphrasing**\
+-   **Appropriate use of indirect quotations (aka "paraphrasing")**\
     Paraphrasing shows that the student understands the content and can integrate it into their own argument.
 Each paraphrased idea must still be properly referenced.
 -   **No “paragraph quotation” without clear source**\
-    Every piece of external information requires a clear citation; otherwise, academic misconduct may be suspected.
+    Every piece of external information requires a clear citation; otherwise, academic misconduct (= plagiarism) may be suspected.
 -   **Quality and scope of sources**\
     Sources should be relevant, credible and sufficiently academic.
 A solid range of sources shows research effort and topic familiarity.
 -   **Sufficient number of sources for the topic**\